Skip to content

 What will occur now?
 In this case, the chances are that the fiscal administrator will reply to this new message unless there is a strong reason to get distrustful.

-He will not distinguish between the two statements— the one he gets from the company’s staff fellow & the other he received from the hacker.
+He will not distinguish between the two statements— the one he gets from the company’s staff fellow & the other he receives from the hacker.

 The receiver, in this circumstance, the fiscal administrator, has received a similar message.
 It could lead to the fiscal administrator sending a heavy amount to the bank account of the attacker.